sebastianczech/DevOps-Engineer/README.md

   * FSx for Lustre
   * EBS volume - persistent storage for EC2
   * Instance Store - ephemeral storage for EC2
+* AWS Backup - for EC2, EBS, EFS, Amazon FSx for Lustre & Windows, AWS Storage Gateway
+* RDS - relational database service:
+  * Microsoft SQL server
+  * Oracle
+  * MySQL
+  * PostgreSQL
+  * MariaDB
+  * Amazon Aurora
+* RDS used for OLTP (online transaction processing), not suitable for OLAP (online analytical processing (analyze historical data))
+* With Multi-AZ RDS create an exact copy of production databse in anothe AZ
+* AWS handles replication
+* RDS will automatically failover to the standby during failure
+* Multi-AZ is for disaster recovery, not for improving performance (cannot connect to standby if primary is active)

 TODO - page 335, EFS